 By releasing quality product to market “early and often,” product managers are able to test assumptions by gathering user feedback, statistics, and usage patterns in order to refine the product roadmap and ensure that what is being built is in alignment with what users will actually use (not with what marketers say they will use).

 Products that leverage this approach fail fast and recover quickly.
 Less time is spent designing and building robust products that fail miserably and more time is spent building features that are guided by real feedback and user requests.
 Again, failing fast reduces cost.
 For many product teams, building and refining a minimally viable product is the difference between colossal failure and continued improvement.

-I have learned the hard way that making a well-informed and decisive decision quickly is much more cost effective than delaying a decision in hopes of more information, a better plan, or a stronger strategy.
+I have learned the hard way that making a well-informed and decisive decision quickly is much more cost-effective than delaying a decision in hopes of more information, a better plan, or a stronger strategy.
 Failing fast is good.
 Failing too late is expensive.
-Failing fast allows you to refine your approach, adjust your idea, and move forward without loosing too much time.
+Failing fast allows you to refine your approach, adjust your idea, and move forward without losing too much time.